Top 5 practices to improve the productivity of your remote customer service team

 Constantly train your customer service team so that they can optimise their work

 In a hyper-connected and omnichannel world, innovations and new tools are constantly appearing on the market, which have a direct impact on our customer service: a new social network, a home – automation element that connects directly with our customer service, a new type of wereable from which to perform an interaction, etc.

 Against this backdrop, in order to ensure optimal customer service, our staff must be constantly trained.
 To do so, we should have a CRM provider that offers initial and ongoing training, as well as a team of specialised consultants who listen to the customer, know the market, and suggest specialised solutions that meet their needs and allow them to adapt to this new and increasingly competitive environment.

 Leave systematic and repetitive tasks to virtual agents

-Nowadays, our customers demand a more personalized attention according to their specific needs, and we cannot afford the mistake of neglecting our valuable interactions with them.
+Nowadays, our customers demand a more personalised attention according to their specific needs, we cannot afford the mistake of neglecting our valuable interactions with them.
 We must guarantee the resolution of their calls in a timely manner, and this should not be an impediment when these calls often only require small, easily automatable tasks.